zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver02.md

 ## Ordered description of steps to be taken to execute the test case

-1. Created an SOA query for the *Child Zone* with an OPT record with ENDS version set to "0" and with EDNS0 option of payload size ("bufsize") set to 512.
+1. Created an SOA query for the *Child Zone* with an OPT record with EDNS version set to "0" and with EDNS(0) option of payload size ("bufsize") set to 512.

 2. Create a second SOA query for the *Child Zone* without any OPT record.